-Staff assigned within the School ICS will maintain accurate logs recording key incident manag ement activities, including: Activation or deactivation of incident policies, procedures and resources.
-Significant changes in the incident situation.
-Major commitments of resources or requests for additional resources from external sources.
+Staff assigned within the School ICS will maintain accurate logs recording key incident management activities, including: ☐ Activation or deactivation of incident policies, procedures and resources. ☐ Significant changes in the incident situation. ☐ Major commitments of resources or requests for additional resources from external sources.
 Issuance of protective action recommendations to the staff and students.
 Evacuations.
-Casualties.
-Containment or termination of the incident.
-C. Incident Costs incider School ICS Finance and Administration staff are responsible for maintaining records arizing the use of personnel, equipment and supplies to obtain an estimate of annual at response costs that can be used in preparing future school budgets.
-The detailed is of costs for incident management and operations include: Personnel costs, especially overtime costs.
-Equipment operations costs.
-Costs for leased or rented equipment.
-Costs for contract services to support incident management operations.
+Casualties. ☐ Containment or termination of the incident.
+C. Incident Costs School ICS Finance and Administration staff are responsible for maintaining records summarizing the use of personnel, equipment and supplies to obtain an estimate of annual incident response costs that can be used in preparing future school budgets.
+The detailed records of costs for incident management and operations include: ☐ Personnel costs, especially overtime costs. ☐ Equipment operations costs.
+Costs for leased or rented equipment. ☐ Costs for contract services to support incident management operations.
 Costs of specialized supplies expended for incident management operations.
-These records may be used to recover costs from the responsible party or insurers, or a